redbrick/open-governance/README.md

 The [Secretary](committee/Secretary.md) will keep a record of events occurring during Committee meetings.
 To comply with data protection, all members have the [Right to be Forgotten](knowledge/policies/Right%20to%20be%20Forgotten.md).
 [Redacted Information](knowledge/policies/Redacted%20Information.md) should also be clearly labelled in minutes.

-- accountable for changes
+- Accountable for changes
 - torrent out a version of the docs
   - Ensuring no sneaky business
 - changes accountable for all to see
 - could be a FOSDEM talk
-- FOSDEM, the Linux Foundation, etc would all be jealous. other netsocs would strive and follow the model
+- FOSDEM, the Linux Foundation, etc. would all be jealous.
+Other netsocs would strive and follow the model
 - we cannot change it without pushing a new version
 - change control management
 - use obsidian for the linking

 # Awards

-- at your discretionary doc based on contributions
+- At your discretionary doc based on contributions
 - Generate "this year in redbrick" based on diff from tag to head.
-- blueblock is redbrick antithesis, only buy one hoodie, sign up for both at c&s fair.
+- Blueblock is redbrick antithesis, only buy one hoodie, sign up for both at c&s fair.
 The only chance you have to join blueblock.
 Hoodie comes as option only for Blueblock members.
-- bring in other netsocs to describe our new governance policy on things:
+- Bring in other netsocs to describe our new governance policy on things:
   - open invite 1 euro ticket donation to charity
   - 2 tech 2 governance talks
   - 15 mins of lightning talks
   - pub afterwards
-  - food etc
+  - food etc.
-  - enthuse about open governance open tech etc stack
+  - enthuse about open governance open tech etc. stack
   - if no RSVP bring in membership, remove fee and get sponsorship

 # Goals